 Engineer: Patrice Mondragon

-Fact-Checkers: Roni Gal-Oz and Teddy Wyche
+Fact-Checkers: Kushal Dev, Roni Gal-Oz, and Teddy Wyche

 Art: Nash Weerasekera